-Ramsbury High Street
+Ramsbury High Street heart of the community

 The main influences on the character of the village are its position in the valley of the River Kennet and its location on the route of the old London to Bath and London to Bristol coaching roads.
 While the footprint of the village and its major streets was largely established prior to the Norman Conquest, the present appearance is more recent.
 The High Street, for instance, as seen today is a product of the 18th, 19th and 20th centuries.
 Several major fires are attested to have devastated the village in 1648, 1781 and 1862 and the subsequent replacement of large numbers of houses simultaneously has created a uniformity which is still evident.